 Ultimately, the amount of time you steep your tea depends on the type of tea you’re using and your individual taste.
 Use this chart to get the timing right: Black tea should be steeped for three to five minutes; green tea should be steeped for two to three minutes; white tea should be steeped for two to three minutes; oolong tea should be steeped for two to three minutes; red/herbal tea should be steeped for four to six minutes.

 Ever wonder how to make tea as flavorful as possible?
 The secret is in the steep.
 With the exception of some herbal teas, infusing your tea for too long will result in some bitterness or acidity.
 So it’s best to master your steep.

 Take a moment

 Once your tea is infused, really inhale the essence.
 What do you smell?
 A particular spice?
 How about a sweetness or the scent of a flower?
 Next, sip the tea as opposed to guzzling it down.
 Sipping it allows you to taste the layers of flavor that are unique to your drink.
 If you haven’t already, consider trying matcha tea, an antioxidant powerhouse made from pulverized green tea leaves.
-Find out more about the hype around matcha tea.

 Adjust the brew as needed